Modality Matching Matters: Calibrating Language Distances for Cross-Lingual Transfer in URIEL+: Implementation Details for Latent Tree Models.

 \section{Implementation Details for Latent Tree Models.}

-We employ a modified Bayesian Information Criterion (BIC) defined as $2k^2log(n)-2l$, where $k$ denotes the number of parameters, $l$ is the log-likelihood, and $n$ is the number of samples.
+We employ a modified Bayesian Information Criterion (BIC) defined as $2k^2\log(n)-2\mathbb{L}$, where $k$ denotes the number of parameters, $\mathbb{L}$ is the log-likelihood, and $n$ is the number of samples.
 This modified criterion, which penalizes the number of parameters quadratically, more strongly discourages models with a large number of free parameters compared to the traditional linear penalty.
 In our greedy clustering context, this helps prevent the algorithm from forming many small, fragmented clusters, instead favoring more balanced and structurally coherent feature islands.
-This modified criterion tends to produce more balanced clusters than the conventional BIC formulation.
-When computing the BIC values for two clusters, there is a higher penalty for having imbalanced cluster sizes.
+When computing the BIC values for two clusters, there is a higher penalty for imbalanced cluster sizes.

-To learn a latent variable for a subset of features, we run the Expectation–Maximization algorithm with five restarts with random initializations to mitigate the risk of convergence to local optima.

-The resulting model yields 325 feature clusters, each associated with a latent variable.
+To learn a latent variable for a subset of features, we run the Expectation–Maximization algorithm with five restarts with random initializations to mitigate the risk of convergence to local optima.The resulting model yields 325 feature clusters, each associated with a latent variable.
 Cluster sizes range from 1 to 11.
-To assess whether the algorithm effectively groups correlated features, we compute the absolute Pearson correlation among features within each cluster as a measure of intra-cluster association strength.
+To assess effectively in grouping correlated features, we compute the absolute Pearson correlation among features in each cluster to measure intra-cluster association strength.
 For clusters of size three or larger, the average absolute correlation is $0.623$, indicating that features grouped together tend to be strongly correlated.
-Clusters of size one or two are excluded from this analysis, as their small size suggests that those features are not substantially correlated with others.
+Clusters of size $\leq 2$ are excluded from this analysis.